agenthubdev/agenthub_operators/docs/sleep_operator.md

-# SleepOperator
+# **Sleep Operator**

-The **SleepOperator** is a simple class that extends from the `BaseOperator`.
-Its main purpose is mostly for testing and does nothing else other than making the program sleep for a given amount of time.
-This class doesn't have any input or output data, but has one parameter that needs to be provided.
+This class extends the BaseOperator class and declares a simple functionality of sleeping for a specified number of seconds.
+It is intended for testing purposes only and does not have any significant impact on the execution of a workflow.

-## Description
+## Helper methods

+- **declare_visibility():** This method declares the visibility of the operator to be "team" and "agenthub".
-`declare_description` returns the description of this operator as: `'Just sleeps and does nothing useful, we are mostly adding it for testing purposes.'`
+- **declare_description():** This method returns a description of the operator's function as "Just sleeps and does nothing useful...".

-## Name
-`declare_name` returns the name of this operator as: `'Sleep Operator'`
+- **declare_name():** This method declares the name of the operator as "Sleep Operator".
+- **declare_category():** This method declares the category of the operator as "MISC" within the base operator class.
+- **declare_parameters():** This method declares a list of input parameters the operator requires as just one parameter: a string specifying the number of seconds to sleep for.
+- **declare_inputs():** This method declares the input requirements of the operator.
+This operator does not require any inputs.
+- **declare_outputs():** This method declares the output requirements of the operator.
+This operator does not require any outputs.

+## Main function

+- **run_step(self, step, ai_context):** The method takes two parameters, step and ai_context.
+Step is a dictionary containing the parameters required to execute this operator while ai_context contains context object needed for the execution of the operator.

+    The method first fetches the sleep_second input parameter from the step object and then converts it to a floating-point number.
+The operator then calls the time.sleep method passing the sleep time argument.

-## Category
+## Inputs

-`declare_category` returns the category of this operator, which is the `MISC` category.
+This operator does not require any input parameter from the user.

 ## Parameters
-`declare_parameters` returns a list of parameters required by this operator:

-- `sleep_seconds`: A string representing the number of seconds that the program should sleep for.
-This value will be converted to float before being used.
+- **sleep_seconds:** The number of seconds to sleep for.

-## Inputs
-`declare_inputs` returns an empty list, as this operator doesn't have any input data to work with.

 ## Outputs

-`declare_outputs` returns an empty list, as this operator doesn't have any output data.
+This operator does not have any output parameter.

-## Method: run_step
-This method takes the step and the ai_context as its input arguments and uses the `sleep_seconds` parameter to make the program sleep for the specified amount of time.
-It doesn't have any output or specific functionality other than pausing the program execution for the given time.